DusanMadar/PySyncDroid/README.md

 If the sync process takes a bit longer (10+ minutes), it's very likely that you will get an error like:
 `The name :<name> was not provided by any .service files` or `Message did not receive a reply (timeout by message bus)`.

-It seems like *the device drops the MTP connection* after a certain amount of time.
+It seems like *the device drops the MTP connection* after a certain amount of time/certaing amount of data transfered.
 Unlocking the device again will reconnect it so you can re-run the last `pysyncdroid` command.
 It will continue to sync where it left off (assuming you are not using the `-o` flag).